Quantifying Avian Morphological Evolution through Deep Representation Learning: Material Methods

 \subsection{Disparity analysis}

-Before proceeding with this analysis, we removed 249 species whose weight vectors were identified as lacking biological significance during the manual review process.
-The specific reasons are detailed in the discussion section.

-Spherical vector variance of species is utilised to assess the morphological disparity among taxa.
 The Spearman's rank correlation was employed to examine the relationship between diversity (species richness) and morphological disparity (spherical variance), where taxa with $N<2$ were excluded.
 The Akaike information criterion (AIC) was employed to assess and compare four models:

 \begin{enumerate} \item Power law: $f(x) = 1 - x^b$, the coefficient of $x^b$ is fixed as 1 to satisfy the boundary condition $f(1) = 0$, reflecting the theoretical expectation; \item Stretched exponential model: $f(x) = 1 - \exp(-\lambda \cdot (x - 1)^\beta)$; \item Hill equation: $f(x) = \frac{(x - 1)^n}{k + (x - 1)^n}$; \item Logarithmic rational model: $f(x) = \frac{\ln(x)}{k + \ln(x)}$. \end{enumerate}